Independent, evidence based research shows that EasyPeasy significantly improves parent engagement and children’s early developmental outcomes

 The Minister for Children and Families, Nadhim Zahawi saw EasyPeasy in action in Luton and recently praised EasyPeasy for using technology in a positive way to improve the home learning environment, whilst giving evidence to the House of Commons Science & Technology Committee.

 Our commitment to ongoing evaluation

 EasyPeasy’s direct impact on language and communication is now being assessed through an EEF evaluation led by the Centre for Evaluation and Monitoring at Durham University.
 You can read more about this project here.

 “Wow!
 I can't believe how much fun this was as it developed and how clever my little girl actually is.
 Such amazing imagination.
 Thank you for opening my eyes.
 She loved it”

 - Parent commenting on 'Imaginary Safari'

-“Oh my goodness!!!.
-I really like selfies game, we used and learn new vocabulary and so surprise how well my daughter can read emotions, much better than myself!!.
-I found this app very handy to keep the kids entertained and get to spend time together.”
+“Oh my goodness!
+I really like the selfies game, we used and learned new vocabulary and I was so surprised at how well my daughter can read emotions, much better than myself!
+I found this app very handy to keep the kids entertained and for spending more time together.”